 by Chief Clinical Editor: Richard Shuldiner, OD, FAAO & Guest Writer: Bryan Wolynski, OD, FAAO

-Imagine you are the patient with a serious condition and your doctor says, “nothing more can be done”.
+Imagine you are a patient with a severe condition, and your doctor says, “Nothing more can be done”.
 Sounds terrible.
 How would you feel?
-I know this is something I would never want to hear myself, but this is exactly what many of our patients with low vision are being told.
-They leave your office more scared, more nervous and too often more depressed and, in some cases, suicidal.
+I know this is something I would never want to hear, but this is precisely what many of our patients with low vision are being told.
+They leave your office more scared, nervous, and often more depressed and, in some cases, suicidal.

-I have had many low vision patients come to me, who are desperate and scared, after having seen many other eye doctors in hopes of getting help.
+I have had many low-vision patients who are desperate and scared after seeing many other eye doctors in hopes of getting help.
 They hope that I will be the one to give them that magic pair of eyeglasses as an answer to their vision loss.
-Of course, there are no “magic glasses” but low vision doctors are able to provide the help they need to move forward and not into a downward spiral.
-We can help to alleviate those feelings of anxiety and depression, give them hope for the future, and low vision devices to improve function and quality of life.
+Of course, there are no “magic glasses”, but low-vision doctors can help them move forward and not into a downward spiral.
+We can help to alleviate those feelings of anxiety and depression, give them hope for the future, and offer low-vision devices to improve function and quality of life.

-The NEI reports that by the year 2050 the number of people who are visually impaired will double.
-This means that most of us will more than likely encounter more patients with vision loss and depression.
-The Depression in Visual Impairment Trial is studying the best approach to the treatment of depression in vision loss.
-But what if you’re not a low vision specialist or what if you do not have the necessary equipment or aids available to help?
-In fact, you can do a lot.
+The NEI reports that by 2050, the number of visually impaired people will double.
+This means most of us will likely encounter more patients with vision loss and depression.
+The Depression in Visual Impairment Trial studies the best approach to treating depression in vision loss.
+But what if you’re not a low vision specialist, or you do not have the necessary equipment or aids available to help?
+You can do a lot.

 - Inform them of low vision services.
-Just saying “do a Google search of low vision care” (or take a few moments and do one with them) can make the difference.
-Many of my patients find me through the internet and wish their doctor said something.
+Just saying, “Do a Google search of low vision care” (or take a few moments and do one with them) can make the difference.
+Many of my patients find me through the internet and wish their doctor had said something.

 - Explain their eye disease.
-Many patients who are experiencing vision loss do not understand what is happening or their own diagnosis.
-Sometimes just an understanding of the disease process and what is happening to their vision can help them to be more accepting of the tools or devices available.
+Many patients experiencing vision loss do not understand what is happening or their diagnosis.
+Sometimes, just understanding the disease process and what is happening to their vision can help them be more accepting of the available tools or devices.

-- Provide high power reading glasses.
-Most low vision patients often need just basic higher power reading glasses, which can be easily provided by any eye care practitioner.
+- Provide high-power reading glasses.
+Most low-vision patients often need basic higher-power reading glasses, which any eye care practitioner can easily provide.
 Don’t be afraid to prescribe a high power add, like a +4 or +5.
-There are labs out there that can accommodate and resources that can help you.
+Some labs can accommodate and provide resources that can help you.

-- If you know one, refer to a low vision specialist.
-You or your staff can find out who your local low vision doctors are and refer to them.
-They are not there to steal your patient and will happily send them back to you with prescription in hand if needed, and to continue eye health services.
+- If you know one, refer to a low-vision specialist.
+You or your staff can find out who your local low-vision doctors are and refer to them.
+They are not there to steal your patient and will happily send them back to you with a prescription in hand if needed and to continue eye health services.